Social undermining: Bottom-line mentality

 Bottom line is defined as profits or losses of a business.
 Greenbaum and colleagues found that some employees tend to focus on a bottom-line outcome, which may be related to their tendency to engage in social undermining behavior.
 Employees with a bottom line mentality (BLM) tend to focus on only the bottom line, and to neglect other outcomes of their actions, including interpersonal consequences.
 Research has found that a bottom-line mentality can cause a problem, especially if the employer uses BLM as an objective for them to strive for.
 If someone is hurt by their actions it is not a priority for those with a BLM.

 Employees that have a BLM may learn these actions from their supervisors.
 BLMs can cause rivalries within the organization since the employee may feel as if the organization should have a winner or loser when it comes to completing work.
 Employees with this approach think of their work as a game where the winner takes all instead of working with other employees to make sure everyone is contributing to the work that needs to be completed.
 The competitiveness that is created between the coworkers is to attain bottom-line outcomes.
-When the employees are trying to attain bottom-line outcomes, with this winner-take-all mentality, they begin to want their co-workers to fail as that consequently means, to them, they, the undermining employee, must be succeeding.
+When the employees are trying to attain bottom-line outcomes with this winner-take-all mentality, they begin to want their co-workers to fail, as that consequently means to the undermining employee that they must be succeeding.
 The supervisor's BLM causes employee social undermining.
 This happens because the employees may role-model after the adopted supervisor's BLM.
 Employee personality also plays a role in the relationship between BLM and undermining.
 Employees that have confidence in their work ability rely on their work ethic while employees who are low in confidence are more likely to engage in social undermining behavior to make themselves look better when it comes to the bottom line of success.